-Two United States Warships at Chemulpo-The Queen Probably Slain.
+Two United States Warships at Chem

+ulpo-The Queen Probably Slain.
 WASHINGTON, Oct.
-14. - Admiral Carpenter, in command of the Asiatic squadron, cabled to the navy department to-day that he had dispatched the gunboat Petrel from Che Foo to Chemulpo, the scaport nearest to Seoul, the capital of Corea.
-The Yorktown had already gone to Chemulpo, so that the United States will have two ships near the scene of the re-
+14. -Admiral Carpenter, in command of the Asiatic squadron, cabled to the navy department to-day that he had dispatched the gunboat Petrel from Che Foo to Chemulpo, the seaport nearest to Seoul, the capital of Corea.
+The Yorkported conflict.

-A cable cipher from the admiral said that affairs in Scoul were in a very disturbed state and that officers of what is known as the "King's party" had taken refuge in the United States legation building.
-It was re-ported, the admiral went on, that the queen of Corea had been assassinated.
-At the urgent demand of the United States charge d'affaires at Seoul the marine guard of the craiser Yorktown was sent to Seoul for the protection of the legation and American interests generally.
+A cable cipher from the admiral said that affairs in Seoul were in a tions, become necessary to proceed | very disturbed state and that officers ty" had taken refuge in the United States legation building.
+It was re-In addition to notifying President | ported, the admiral went on, that the Stuart of the Florida Athletic club by queen of Corea had been assassinated.
+At the urgent demand of the United States charge d'affaires at Seoul the was sent to Seoul for the protection of the legation and American interests generally.